 Finally, Laptops come prebuilt, with each component pre-selected according to the company’s decisions.
 Even the simple RAM sticks can be changed only after you’ve unscrewed and opened up the back cover of the laptop to get to its internal components, and even then, is exceptionally complicated, not to mention the fact that opening the back cover automatically voids the warranty.
 This makes upgrading or customizing a laptop’s hardware components extremely difficult.

-So after considering all of the above points, it basically comes down to the kind of work you need to do, your own personal preferences, and your budget.
+So after considering all of the above points, it basically comes down to the kind of work you need to do, your own personal preferences, and your budget to understand Laptops or Desktops better for Developers.
 If you do not wanna be stuck at the desk all day, and would rather work out of a coffee shop, or on the train, you should go for the laptop.
+So we know whether laptop or desktop is good for development, here is a list of “best laptops under 700“.
 On the other hand, if you prefer having a fixed place to work from, and value power and performance, you won’t find anything better than a desktop for your developing needs!